-The marketing strategies cover the product offering, distribution strategy of the supermarket chain, physical evidence, pricing strategy and the promotional mix to know about the everyday value and the market share of the brand in the target market.
+The marketing strategies cover the product offering, the place and distribution strategy of the supermarket chain, physical evidence, pricing, the strategy of Tesco itself, and the promotional mix to know the everyday value and the market share of the brand in the target market.

-Tesco’s marketing mix and marketing strategy has laid down a solid groundwork for the brand so that it can capitalize on the main brand value and achieve desired marketing objectives and business goals.
+Tesco’s marketing mix and strategy have laid a solid groundwork for the brand to capitalize on the primary brand value and achieve desired marketing and business goals.